Jang-seunghwan/Stratified-Hazard-Sampling/README.md

   year={2025}
 }
 ```

+## Acknowledgements
+This code is adapted from:
+- **Scaling Behavior of Discrete Diffusion Language Models** [https://github.com/dvruette/gidd-easydel]

 ## License
 This repository is released under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.